sivanbecker/penv/README.md

 Private ENV CLI (click based):
 -----------------------------

+To Install package ,please clone it and install from local repo: <pip install -e ...>

 Package includes LDAP and TMUX stuff.  once the package was installed using pip ( package name = penv), you can run the next commands: